-Supplier contracts often include language granting rights to the supplier to use the University's trademarks and/or logos.
-All requests to use the University's trademarks must be reviewed and approved by the University's Office of Brand and Trademark Licensing by submitting requests to trademarklicensing@mail.wvu.edu, unless otherwise approved by that office.
-If a vendor submits a request to use University trademarks, the CPO must consult with the Office of Brand and Trademark Licensing.
+Supplier contracts often include language granting rights to the supplier to use the WVU or WVURC's trademarks and/or logos.
+All requests to use WVU or WVURC trademarks must be reviewed and approved by the WVU's Office of Brand and Trademark Licensing by submitting requests to trademarklicensing@mail.wvu.edu, unless otherwise approved by that office.
+If a supplier submits a request to use WVU or WVURC trademarks, the CPO or designee must consult with the Office of Brand and Trademark Licensing.